Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 Model drift is when AI models lose their accuracy over time.

-You need to account for model drift when integrating AI into your product and be prepared to solve it.
+You need to account for model drift when developing an AI app and be prepared to solve it.

 Otherwise, it can have serious consequences for your model’s performance and usability.